ShagilNawaz/PRODIGY_Calculator_Task01/README.md

 # Basic Calculator

 A simple calculator web app that allows you to perform basic arithmetic operations.
-Try out the [Calculator](https://jaizzer.github.io/calculator/) live!

 ## Features